Ad-White/my-vehicle-history/TESTING.md

 | Add Vehicle Type | ![screenshot](documentation/wave_reports/wave_add_vehicle_type.png) | 2 errors, related to radio selectors having same ID.
 3 alerts, `<h1>` tag not present and Arai-Current Page Selection. |
 | Edit Vehicle Type | ![screenshot](documentation/wave_reports/wave_edit_vehicle_type.png) | No errors.
 2 alerts related to `<h1>` tag not present and Arai-Current Page Selection |

+I have since attempted to reduce and eliminate any remaining errors and alerts.
+See the Bugs and Issues section for more information.